postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 ### INSTALLDIR

 The `INSTALLDIR` public property is used to select a custom installation directory.
-If this public property is not manually overwritten, it defaults to `%PROGRAMFILES%\Postman\"Postman Enterprise"` for system-wide installations and `%USERPROFILE%\AppData\Local\Programs\Postman\"Postman Enterprise"` for per-user installations.
+If this public property isn't manually overwritten, it defaults to `%PROGRAMFILES%\Postman\"Postman Enterprise"` for system-wide installations and `%USERPROFILE%\AppData\Local\Programs\Postman\"Postman Enterprise"` for per-user installations.

 For example, you can run the following command to perform a system-wide installation to a custom directory: